-According to the Alzheimer's Foundation of America, music has the ability to shift moods and stimulate positive interactions.
-People with Alzheimer's, even those who are suffering from late stages of the illness, have been known to realize facilitated cognitive function and coordinated motor movements when music therapy was used properly in their presence.
+Music is often complex, crafted with melodies and harmonies that are known to get stuck in our heads.
+This phenomenon, often referred to as earworms, is an example of spontaneous cognition.
+Music is innately stimulating and engaging multiple facets of our brains, both voluntarily and involuntarily.
+People with Alzheimer's, even those who are living in the late stages of the illness, have been known to realize facilitated cognitive function and coordinated motor movements when music therapy was used properly in their presence.